wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 On debian ::

-   apt-get install python-pyscard
+   apt install python-pyscard
-   apt-get install python-crypto
+   apt install python-crypto

 To compile the Java applets